Joao-Matias/nc_airbnb/README.md

 ## Creating and connecting to the database

 ```
-Run the command 'npm run create-db'
+Run the command 'npm run create-dbs'
 ```

 ## Linking the database

-By creating a `.env` file and adding `PGDATABASE=airbnc_test` variable to it, you will be able to locally access the created database.
+By creating a `.env.test` file and adding `PGDATABASE=airbnc_test` variable to it, you will be able to locally access the created database.

 ## Seed you database

 ```
-npm run seed
+npm run seed-dev
 ```